Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Results and Analysis

-Two variants of SDMVC are also tested: (1) ``SDMVC (no UTD)'' does not yield satisfied results, which performs consistent clustering on multiple views' predictions without the proposed unified target distribution (UTD).
+Table \ref{tab:table3} lists the results on two variants of SDMVC.
+We could have the observations as follows: (1) ``SDMVC (w/o UTD)'' does not yield satisfied results, which performs consistent clustering on multiple views' predictions by Eq. (\ref{eq:s}) without the proposed unified target distribution (UTD).
 Instead, the unified target distribution is used in SDMVC to learn consistent predictions.
 By averaging multiple views' predictions, SDMVC obtains the definite prediction, whose clustering performance is comparable and even better than that of the best view of SDMVC.
-(2) The improvement of ``SDMVC (no SSM)'' over IDEC is also limited, which performs the feature learning without the proposed view-independent self-supervised manner (SSM).
+(2) The improvement of ``SDMVC (w/o SSM)'' over IDEC is also limited, which performs the feature learning without the proposed view-independent self-supervised manner (SSM).
 In SDMVC, however, the learning of each view’s discriminative features and cluster centroids is independent for other views, and the concatenated low-dimensional embedded features are only used to obtain the pseudo-label information.
-This framework preserves the diversity of multiple views while mining their complementary information, thus greatly improves all views' clustering performance.
+This framework preserves the diversity of multiple views while mining their complementary information, and thus greatly improves all views' clustering performance.
 Accordingly, the two variants of SDMVC validate that its different parts have necessary contributions.